SammyKrosoft/SammyKrosoft.github.io/_posts/2019-10-09-Exchange-2010-Specificity-of-Export-ExchangeCertificate-PowerShell-Cmdlet.md

 # As we don't have a -FileName or a -Parameter attribute
 Set-Content -path $CertRequestPath -Value (New-ExchangeCertificate -GenerateRequest -KeySize 2048 -SubjectName $SubjectName -DomainName $DomainNames -PrivateKeyExportable $True)

+# Just by curiosity if we want to see the actual certificate
+#request blurb (usually BASE64 encoded), or if we want to copy/paste
+#the cert request blurb directly after having it generated,
+#we just open the file with norepad directly from PowerShell:
 notepad $CertRequestPath

+# Then double-checking the Exchange certificates, including
+#the request we just did:
 get-exchangecertificate

+# Just opening an Explorer window to view the current directory we're working from:
 explorer .

+# Storing the certificate path (the one received from the request we made earlier) in a variable
 $CertPath = "C:\scripts\cert4.cer"

+# Importing the certificate
+# IMPORTANT NOTE: The cert has to be imported on the same machine
+# where we made the request:
 Import-ExchangeCertificate -FileData ([Byte[]]$(Get-Content -Path $CertPath -Encoding byte -ReadCount 0))